-You can but ceramic pots or can opt for self-watering planters.
-They will look far better than traditional pots and also give you the leverage of watering by itself.
+You can buy ceramic planters, but they do better in clay or terracotta pots.
+You may even opt for self-watering planters as they will look far better than traditional pots and also give you the leverage of watering by itself.

 2. Placing the planter in the correct place

-As the pothos need enough soil certainly the planter is going to be heavy.
-So you have to place it in such place where you do not need to move it that much.
+As the pothos need enough soil, certainly the planter is going to be heavy.
+So you have to place it in such a place where you do not need to move it that much.
 Bathrooms and offices are the perfect places for pothos.

-They thrive in low powered light and indirect sunlight.
-So keeping them under direct sunlight will affect them badly.
+They thrive in low-powered light, and indirect sunlight.
+Keeping them under direct sunlight will affect them badly.

 Also, you must keep in mind that the place is airy and the temperature is not too cold.
 Pothos are incapable of growing in cold temperature or it will result in yellowish leaves that will soon come out from the stem.

-They can survive in comparatively hot weather but not under direct sunlight and also keep them in a place where you can water them frequently.
+They can survive in comparatively hot weather but not under direct sunlight.
+Also, keep them in a place where you can water them frequently.

 3. Using a weeding trowel

-As the plant is in a container the soil does not get the chance to mix with oxygen properly.
+As the plant is in a container, the soil may not get the chance to mix with oxygen properly.
 Also watering regularly clumps the soil.
-By using a weeding trowel you should dig the soil properly so that the soil can mix with the air, light, and water properly.
+By using a weeding trowel, you can occasionally dig the soil so that the soil can mix with the air, light, and water properly.

 4. Watering the Pothos

 The most difficult part of pothos care is watering.
-These plants are very picky regarding the amount of water.
-They do not like a large amount of water or a little amount of water.
-They want their soil to be moist.
+These plants are very picky regarding the amount of water, and just want their soil to be moist.
+They do not like too much or too little water, so you need to figure out how often to water them.